PALAKKUSHWAHA/Bluesfading-ecommerce-final/README.md

-# Bluesfading 👾

-Welcome to **BlueSfading**, a modern, cross-platform e-commerce mobile and web application dedicated to aesthetic home décor.
-Built using **React Native**, **Expo (Router)**, and **TypeScript**, this application offers a visually stunning, responsive, and seamless shopping experience across Android, iOS, and Web platforms from a single codebase.

 # Bluesfading 🌊

 Bluesfading is a curated lifestyle and aesthetic e-commerce platform dedicated to premium home decor, artistic wall posters, and customized accessories.
 Built with a unified, soothing blue color palette, the interface balances minimalist layout structures with highly visual imagery to deliver a serene shopping experience.